Crewood Hall & Cheshire Farming

 He remained energetic, ruthless and totally loyal to what remained of the Commonwealth.
 The accession of Charles II marked the end of his public career, and he lived out his last days at his town house, Green Hall in Chester.
 The Hearth Tax returns revealed that 4 of the 14 hearths at Green Hall had been blocked up to reduce the liability for tax; not popular in Royalist Chester!'

-When Gilbert died in 1673 the Gerard's let the farm of the first time, the tenant was John Williamson, a Quaker.
+When Gilbert died in 1673 the Gerard's let the farm for the first time, the tenant was John Williamson, a Quaker.
 This was a good deal; the traditional Quaker culture was hard work and innovation ... and it showed ... in 1693 the 180 acres of Crewood were leased to Thomas Minshall and the details of the contract survived and provided a picture of successful mixed farming.
 In 1710 the farm under tenant Ralph Birkenhead, a yeoman from Kingsley, was enlarged from enclosures.
-In 1728 William Manifold, yeoman of Leftwiche, took over the tenancy and this family together with that of Thomas Moreton, from 1861, continued their toils at Crewood for 200 years!
+In 1728 William Manifold, yeoman of Leftwiche, took over the tenancy and from 1861 this family together with that of Thomas Moreton, continued their toils at Crewood for 200 years!
 So when Crewood Hall passed by marriage to the Leycester family in 1728 it was in good nick, producing an abundance of renowned Cheshire cheese.
-The surviving Manifold leases indicated the parish obligations involved - overseer of the poor, surveyor of highways and of boundaries ... highways were generally in appalling condition and the bounds were still being 'beaten' ... in addition there were tenant cultivation and husbandry requirements ... nevertheless by 1808 agriculturalist Henry Holland noted that,
+The surviving Manifold leases indicated the parish obligations involved - overseer of the poor, surveyor of highways and of boundaries ... highways were generally in appalling condition and the bounds were still being 'beaten' ... in addition there were tenant cultivation and husbandry requirements ... nevertheless by 1808 agriculturalist Henry Holland noted that -

 'corn prices were improving and the famed Cheshire Cheese found a ready market in the growing industrial towns of Lancashire'.